Crotonaldehyde: Production and reactivity

 Crotonaldehyde is a multifunctional molecule that exhibits diverse reactivity.
 It is a prochiral dienophile.
 It is a Michael acceptor.
 Addition of methylmagnesium chloride produces 3-penten-2-ol.

 Uses

 Crotonylidene diurea is a specialty fertilizer.

 It is a precursor to many fine chemicals.
 A prominent industrial example is the crossed aldol condensation with diethyl ketone to give trimethylcyclohexenone, this can be easily converted to trimethylhydroquinone, which is a precursor to the vitamin E. Other derivatives include crotonic acid, 3-methoxybutanol and the food preservative Sorbic acid.
 Condensation with two equivalents of urea gives a pyrimidine derivative that is employed as a controlled-release fertilizer.

+Trans-crotonaldehyde is commonly used to determine the effective Lewis acidity of Lewis acids, determined from the change in ^{1}H NMR shift of the crotonaldehyde handle on binding to a Lewis acid.
+Limitations of the method include secondary interactions to the ^{1}H NMR handle obscuring the true effect of the Lewis acid, and weak donor strengths of trans-crotonaldehyde resulting in incomplete Lewis acid-base adduct formation.

+Crotonaldehyde has application in the following list of agents: Griseofulvin, Crotoniazide, Tilidine, Sethoxydim, Nicocortonide, Kethoxal & 2-Ethylidene-cis-3-hexenal.

 Safety

 Crotonaldehyde is a potent irritant even at the ppm levels.
 It is not very toxic, with an of 174 mg/kg (rats, oral).